RE70-DECEMBER/RE70-DECEMBER/README.md

 - 👋 Hi, I’m @RE70-DECEMBER
-- 👀 I’m interested in Pentesting
+- 👀 I’m interested in Pentesting, and Physical Security
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning Python, Offensive And Defensive Security
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me catsjames975@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I know a little bit of lua, python and c# I'm currently learning Rust to be my primary language
+- ⚡ Fun fact: I'm learning C after I get comfortable with Python

 <!---
 RE70-DECEMBER/RE70-DECEMBER is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.